Home Education Dual Enrollment

 Appeals are submitted to the college-wide Appeals Committee.
 Considerations and exceptions are made on a case by case basis and by following the Florida Statutes and Rules.
 For an appeal to be considered, the home education administrator may submit a letter of appeal explaining extenuating circumstances and providing documentation to support the case.
 Documentation shall include a student’s transcript, test scores (SAT, ACT, PERT, or TABE for PSAV programs), high school portfolio, if applicable, auditions, letters of recommendation, and evidence of dual enrollment counseling.
 The decisions of the Appeals Committee are final.

 - Students taking dual enrollment courses are subject to the rules and regulations of Palm Beach State College as stated in the Catalog and Student Handbook, including a mandatory Information/Advising session.

 - At an institution of higher education, students are exposed to a learning environment that promotes an open exchange of ideas.
 Course content is presented on an adult level where class discussions require a mature understanding of divergent viewpoints and the ability to think critically on controversial issues.

 - Dual enrollment students who receive withdrawals and/or a failing grade may have difficulty in meeting future admission requirements at colleges and universities including financial aid and scholarship opportunities.

 - Dual enrollment students who receive a D or F in a course will not be allowed to enroll in future dual enrollment courses at Palm Beach State College.

 - Dual Enrollment students who withdraw from a class will not be allowed to enroll the following semester.
 To re-enroll in the Dual Enrollment program (after one semester) students must appeal to the Home Education Office.

-- Home education school students who dual enroll are financially responsible for all instructional materials, consumables, kits, and transportation.
+- Home education school student who dual enroll will be provided a book voucher for required instructional materials.
+Home education school students who dual enroll are financially responsible for course consumables, kits, and transportation.